 - Wash your hands frequently.
 Keep your hands away from your eyes.

 - Clean contact lenses daily.
-Never sleep with them unless approved by your eye doctor.
+Never sleep while wearing them unless advised to do so by your eye doctor.

 - In case of allergic conjunctivitis, avoid the allergy causing substances and irritants.